solar plans

 What is a production guarantee?

 You count on your solar energy system to power your home, reduce your dependence on the grid, and potentially lower your utility payment each month.
-A solar production guarantee protects your solar investment, like an insurance policy for your solar panels.
-It guarantees that your solar panels will meet a certain percentage of output, and it covers you if they don’t.
+A *solar production guarantee protects your solar investment, like an insurance policy for your solar panels.
+It guarantees that your solar panels will meet a certain percentage of output and covers you if they don’t.

 What are the main advantages of solar energy?